 - Additional requirements for students who are not US citizens or permanent residents.

 - Affidavit of Financial Support: This document is required by our graduate school, but is actually not relevant for applications to our program , since we offer full financial support to all who are admitted, and we don't admit anyone whom we cannot support.
-So please just read and sign the first part of this document, and ignore the rest.
+So please just read and sign the first part of this document, and ignore the rest; upload with application.

 - Evidence of English language proficiency is required by the KSU Graduate School.
 Additional information about appropriate tests and test scores can be found here.
 (NOTE: The KSU Biology program requires a higher score on the following: